knaidoo29/FIESTA/README.md

 ## Development

-FIESTA is in development.
-The plan is to implement the bulk of the code in python with Fortran subroutines for handling large datasets efficiently.
+FIESTA is currently in development.
+The plan is to implement the bulk of the code in python with Fortran subroutines for quick computations on large datasets.
 At some point much of this will have to be ported to C/C++ for very large datasets and the efficient use of MPI.

 ### TO DO

-* kDTree for fast nearest neighbour search.
 * Dimensions:
-  * 2D
-  * 3D
   * Unit Sphere
   * Polar Coordinates
 * Assignment schemes: